 As for the last option you can also include a header line for convenient use in spread sheets.

-You can now change the password to one web site or many web sites (provided they have matching passwords).
-Simply use the magic wand in the password manager first to make your selection (e.g. google.com).
+You can now change the password to one web site or multiple sites of a Single Signon Domain (provided they have matching passwords).
+Simply use the magic wand in the password manager first to display all sites of your domain (e.g. google.com).